 Lowest Floor means the lowest floor of the lowest enclosed area (including basement).
-An unfinished or flood-resistant enclosure (that is not a basement) is not the lowest floor if the enclosure is limited to parking, limited storage, and building access (see page 50) and it is built as required by local floodplain management ordinances and a CUP is obtained.
+An unfinished or flood-resistant enclosure (that is not a basement) is not the lowest floor if the enclosure is limited to parking, limited storage, and building access (see page 54) and it is built as required by local floodplain management ordinances and a CUP is obtained.

 Owners should keep Elevation Certificates in a safe place.
 They can be used to demonstrate that buildings were compliant at the time of construction.
-Also, Elevation Certificates are required to obtain NFIP flood insurance policies.
+Also, ECs can be used by insurance agents to determine if better NFIP flood insurance policy rates are available for individual policies.

 "As-built" Elevation Certificates should be submitted before the final inspection.
-Surveyors collect information helpful to verify compliance, including flood openings and elevation of equipment (see page 45).
+Surveyors collect information helpful to verify compliance, including flood openings and elevation of equipment (see page 47).